-If a transport system is installed, follow these steps to torque the wheel bolts.
-Wheel bolt torque should be checked 1 hour after installation and every 100 hours thereafter.
+If a transport system is installed, follow these steps to torque the wheel bolts:

-To prevent bodily injury or death from the unexpected start-up of the machine, always stop the engine and remove the key before making adjustments to the machine.
+To avoid bodily injury or death from unexpected startup of machine, always stop the engine and remove the key before making adjustments to the machine.

-- 1. Shut down the engine, and remove the key from the ignition. - 2.
+- 1. Turn off the engine and remove the key. - 2.
 Follow the bolt tightening sequence shown, and torque the wheel bolts to 110-120 Nm (80-90 lbf·ft).

-Whenever a wheel is removed and reinstalled, check the wheel bolt torque after 1 hour of operation and every 100 hours thereafter.
+Whenever a wheel is removed and reinstalled, check the wheel bolt torque after one hour of operation and every 100 hours thereafter.

-Figure 5.255: Bolt Tightening Sequence
+Figure 5.246: Bolt Tightening Sequence